-If you live in a cool climate, you may need to provide supplemental heat for your tomato plants to prevent frost damage during the winter months.
+You may need to provide supplemental heat for your tomato plants to prevent frost damage during the winter months if you live in a cool climate.
 This is especially true if you live where temperatures drop below 32 degrees Fahrenheit at night or if you're growing early varieties that require chilling before setting fruit.

 How to plant tomatoes in a grow bag?
 Growing tomatoes in grow bags is a great way to get maximum yield from your plants.
 It's also a great way to start seeds indoors or move your tomatoes indoors if the weather turns cold.